wonmaungthein/eribognal/README.md

 Scotland Graduation Project - Food Mapping Glasgow

 ## How to run server locally
-Added nodemon to the server.
-If you run "npm run dev" in terminal, it will work in your browser locally.
+To run the server with auto reload, then run the command “npm run dev”.